 - An excellent article from 2008 on hair loss medical treatments by Dr. Nicole Rogers and Dr. Marc Avram that discusses Minoxidil in detail.
-They mention that one of the main effects of Minoxidil is angiogenesis and increased blood flow in the area of application.
-They also discuss the enhanced cell proliferation and DNA synthesis effects on Minoxidil that might be benefiting hair growth.
+They mention that one of the main effects of Rogaine is angiogenesis and increased blood flow in the area of application.
+They also discuss the enhanced cell proliferation and DNA synthesis effects on Minoxidol that might be benefiting hair growth.

 - In 2011, South Korean researchers found that Minoxidil activated the β-catenin pathway in human dermal papilla cells and therefore extended the anagen (growth) phase of the hair cycle.

 - In April 2014, Taiwanese researchers came up with yet another reason as to why Minoxidil works, concluding that it may suppress androgen receptor-related functions. i.e., the drug has anti-androgenic properties.
 Their conclusion is especially interesting:

 The current findings provide evidence that minoxidil could be used to treat both cancer and age-related disease, and open a new avenue for applications of minoxidil in treating androgen-AR pathway-related diseases.

 - In January 2017, Turkish scientists concluded that Minoxidil acts as an antiandrogen.

 - In February 2017, an unrelated study from Japan had this to say about Minoxidil:

 Minoxidil enhances hair keratinocyte proliferation and activates hDP cells to induce growth factors.
 IGF-1 is among these growth factors, and has been shown to exhibit a potent hair elongation effect.